 Types of Breast Pumps

 There are three types of breast pumps: manual, battery-powered, or electric.
 Manual is good on the go with little equipment, but it can be very tiring on the hands to always squeeze a handle or lever.
-Electric provides consistent power but requires mothers to be attached to a power cord.
+Electric pumps provide consistent power but require mothers to be attached to a power cord.